cquigg528/GravitySim/README.md

 My project has a bi-directional association between the GravityApp class, and the MenuPanel class.
 GravityApp extends JFrame, and has a MenuPanel field that is used to add the MenuPanel JPanel to the JFrame.
 MenuPanel has a GravityApp field that the JPanel uses to reset the GravityApp solarSystem, and calls GravityApp methods handleColor and addAPlanet.

+---

+### Phase 4: Task 3

+Problems I have identified in the code include:

+- The both the MenuPanel class, and the GravityApp class are not as cohesive as they could be.
+Both classes should represent a single frame with the code required for just that frame.
+However, they each contain code for separate frames and panels that open when the user clicks a button from the GUI.

+- The MenuPanel class, SimPanel class, and GravityApp class are all too tightly coupled.
+It is clear a change in one of these classes could easily propagate into one or more of the others.
+Due to my inexperience with GUIs, I am unsure how to tackle this problem, but I am aware there is too much coupling between my classes in the UI package.

+The two separate problems I will address in Task 3 are increasing cohesion in GravityApp, and in MenuPanel.
+I accomplish this by:

+- Created a new class, AddPlanetPanel in the UI package that accomplishes all the window display function that was previously contained in MenuPanel's method newSystem().
+MenuPanel now instantiates a new AddPlanetPanel in its method addPlanet().

+- Created a new class, InspectSystemPanel in the UI package that accomplishes all the window display function that was previously contained in MenuPanel's method showInspectSystemPanel().  showInspectSystemPanel() now instantiates a new InspectSystemPanel.

+- Created a new class, DeletePlanetPanel in the UI package that accomplishes all the window display function that was previously contained in MenuPanel's method deletePlanet().  showDeletePlanetPanel() now instantiates a new DeletePlanetPanel.

+- Created a new class, SaveSystemPanel in the UI package that accomplishes all the window display function that was previously contained in MenuPanel's method save().  showSaveSystemPanel() now instantiates a new SaveSystemPanel.